A newly fabricated center wing flap rib

 Perforations:

 As noted previously, the SBD’s set of dive flaps is one of the type’s most distinctive features, with its numerous perforations being a prominent detail.
-After restoring or remanufacturing numerous parts for the dive bomber’s center flap, it was now time for Jayden Malloy to begin cutting and shaping each of these perforations.
-This flap spans the entire 11’ width of the SBD’s wing center section, so it is easy to imagine how many of these holes Molloy ended up shaping!
+After restoring or remanufacturing numerous parts for the dive bomber’s center flap, Jayden Malloy began cutting and shaping each of these perforations.
+This flap spans the entire 11’ width of the SBD’s wing center section, so Molloy had to repeat this process many times over - 81 in total!

 Molloy used a fly cutter to make sure each hole was placed at the correct location and with the appropriate diameter.
 A fly cutter is a tool which fits on a drill press.
 There is a drill bit at its center, to position the hole precisely, while a cutting blade is set on an arm at a specific radius extending from the center to set the hole size.
 Jayden used this technique to cut out half of the holes in a checkered pattern across the flap skin.
 He then de-burred the hole edges, followed by a light sanding, to prevent any crack propagation during the flanging process.
 By cutting a set of holes in a checkerboard pattern to begin with, Molloy ensured that the skin retained sufficient structural integrity when flanges were pressed into each of them (i.e. the aluminum would not pull away from adjacent holes, distorting the sheet).
 After forming flanges for each of the first set of holes, Molloy then cut and flanged each of the remaining holes to form the complete set.